Yijunmaverick/UniversalStyleTransfer/README.md

 }
 ```

+## User study

+A common issue in style transfer is the evaluation.
+To understand user preferences, we conduct a user study to evaluate 5 methods shown in Figure 6 of our paper.
+We display stylized images by 5 compared methods side-by-side on a webpage in random order.
+Each subject is asked to vote his/her ONE favorite result for each style.
+We appreciate your help if you can spend 3~4 minutes for this [study]().

 ## Acknowledgement

 We express gratitudes to the great work [AdaIN](https://github.com/xunhuang1995/AdaIN-style) and [Style-swap](https://github.com/rtqichen/style-swap) as we benefit a lot from both their paper and codes.